ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 a group of "regular" polyhedra where every edge is the same length, every face is the same regular polygon, and every vertex has the same number of faces meeting.
-Logically, in order to flex on Sol LeWitt's *Incomplete Open Cubes* we'd want to replace the cubes with a more complicated Platonic Solid, eitf after wher a dodecahedron, icosahedron, or teapotahedron.
+Logically, in order to flex on Sol LeWitt's *Incomplete Open Cubes* we'd want to replace the cubes with a more complicated Platonic Solid, either a dodecahedron, icosahedron, or teapotahedron.
 I went with the dodecahedron since it seemed natural to progress from 4-sided faces to 5-sided faces.